imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 #### `main.tsx` & `App.tsx`

 - `main.tsx`: The entry point of the application, responsible for rendering the App component into the DOM.
 - `App.tsx`: The root component.
-It sets up the ThemeProvider for light/dark mode and renders the main Navbar and ExperimentalLayout.
-Includes modal dialogs for configuration panels and layout mode switching between Vibe and Experimental layouts.
-Includes modal dialogs for configuration panels and layout mode switching between Vibe and Experimental layouts.
-Includes modal dialogs for configuration panels and layout mode switching between Vibe and Experimental layouts.
+It sets up the ThemeProvider for light/dark mode and renders the routing structure with BrowserRouter.
+Includes routes for the home page, editor page, and experimental editor page.

 #### `store/`